PAUVRE-Charlie/randomCoffee/README.md

 We want to have the url as short as possible, with maybe a possibility to create custom urls, and the url should redirect to a bigger and unique url.
 To convert the url, I'd use Base64 because its efficient and it will provide a lot of short url possibilities : 64^N with N the short url lengths.
 Use a rest API because simple and we dont need graphql.
+I think I'd use express to get started fast.
 One route to create a new short url and one to get the big url when we pass the short one The system should also expose its api in order to let other aps to use it.
 System should be scalable to be able to handle as much requests as it needs : load balancer or serverless as AWS.